This article is part of a series about top ways to create a good work environment visit the main article here.

 Update the survey

-As you conduct future employee engagement surveys you have the opportunity to change the questions so you can address different aspects of the organization.
-To start with an experienced HR professional can help you create the initial questions and anonymous format.
+As you conduct future employee engagement surveys you can change the questions so you can address different aspects of the organization.
+To start with, an experience HR professional can help you create the initial questions and anonymous format.

 Did your employees answer honestly?